-A journalist at the Daily Mail asked, however, whether it was too fast and even desirable for DAs to have such freedom.
+A journalist at the Daily Mail asked, however, whether it was too fast and even desirable for nonhumans to have such freedom.
 The journalist said that self-determination and freedom could be interpreted in many ways.
 Children also had a right to liberty but we adults took care of them.
 Similarly, it had always been humans’ job to act as stewards of animals and make sure that they were safe and well taken care of.
-The Secretary reiterated, as this was a recurrent question those days, that the job of human representatives and the Government consisted in enabling DAs’ agencies, and enacting DAs’ right to voting and to leading self-determined lives.
+The Secretary reiterated, as this was a recurrent question those days, that while the journalist was correct to say that the hegemonic way to treat nonhumans in the modern west had traditionally been paternalistic, it was mistaken to assume that all humans had seen and treated nonhuman animals in the paternalistic way the journalist suggested.
+For some Indigenous people, coanimals had always been siblings.
+Further, the job of human representatives and the Government consisted in enabling nonhuman animal’s agencies, and enacting animals’ right to voting and to leading self-determined lives.
 The aim, the Secretary said, ‘was not to produce a stewardship based political system.
 We are co-constructing a zoodemocracy.
 The people of this country decided that our very understanding of ‘the people’ had to change and that coanimals residing in the cities and towns of England should be full citizens.’
 Visibly heated, the Secretary concluded: ‘stewardship does not only belong to a different century, it belongs to a different age.’

 Many other policies were quickly implemented in Zoolondopolis, for instance: [1] it became compulsory for all windows to have a light net a few centimetres from the windows to prevent birds from crashing.
-Progressively, all windows were made of fritted glass, i.e., a material that has “closely spaced dots of opaque glass fused on the outer surface [that] makes them highly visible to birds, but [humans] can still see through them” (The Humane Society, 2021); [2] ponds and pools were built in many local parks because one of the consequences of global warming was an increase in temperature and humidity.
+Progressively, all windows were made of fritted glass; [2] ponds and pools were built in many local parks to deal with an increase in temperature and humidity.
 The policy was most welcomed by all zoocitizens who enjoyed refreshing themselves in the water and playing in it; [3] the depavement of roads entailed that animals’ paws and humans’ shoes were full of mud constantly.
-This meant that cafes and restaurants, to which DAs were able to access as any other zoocitizen, got dirty quite quickly which understandably annoyed workers.
+This meant that cafes and restaurants, to which animals were able to access as any other zoocitizen, got dirty quite quickly, which annoyed some humans who were struggling to get accustomed to the new coanimal way of life.
 The representatives of animals’ association responded by suggesting that the councils build solar/rainwater outdoor shower complexes (Donaldson 2020a, 729) so that humans could clean their shoes and feet, and the animals who wished to access the cafes and restaurants could also be washed.
-The restaurants welcomed the policy and assigned some workers to washing those animals that were willing to access the restaurants and cafes.
-Most DAs welcomed the policy, especially in the spring and summer months, as evidenced by the fact that they started to go more often to the cafes and restaurants; and [4] as animals gained independence, some of them decided to reside in non-human households.
-While this presented no problem in the spring and summer months, some animals felt very cold in winter and so the local assembly of Zoolondopolis decided to build shelters of all kinds and sizes with heating installed.
-DAs and wild animals welcomed the policy as they would choose intra-species and multispecies shelters of their preference (Blattner et al 2020, 6-7), and stay in at night and in especially cold days.
+As a result, restaurants and cafes assigned some workers to washing those nonhuman animals that were willing to access the facilities.
+Most animals welcomed the policy, especially in the spring and summer months, as evidenced by the fact that they started to go more often to the cafes and restaurants; and [4] as animals gained independence, some of them decided to reside in nonhuman households (e.g. abandoned buildings, parks, and underneath bridges).
+While this presented no problem in the spring and summer months, some nonhumans felt very cold in winter.
+For this reason, the local assembly of Zoolondopolis decided to build shelters of all kinds and sizes with heating installed.
+Animals welcomed the policy as they would choose intra-species and multispecies shelters of their preference (Blattner et al 2020, 6-7), and stay in at night and in especially cold days.

 3. A First Closure . . .